-Peter graduated with Honours from NSW University in 1990 and worked as an Emergency Medicine Doctor at Royal North Shore Hospital.
-He was awarded the Australian Gold Medal in the Emergency Medicine Primary Exam.
+Peter graduated with Honours from NSW University in 1990 and after residency he worked as an accredited emergency medicine registrar at Royal North Shore Hospital.
+He was awarded the Australian Medal in the Emergency Medicine Primary Exam.

-He was awarded the Sir Norman Rose travelling scholarship and furthered his surgical experience by living in England where he underwent a Corneal and Cataract Surgery Fellowship at the renowned Bristol Eye Hospital.
+He was awarded the Sir Norman Rose travelling scholarship and to gain further post Fellowship surgical experience he moved to England where he underwent a Corneal and Cataract Surgery Fellowship at the Bristol Eye Hospital.
 In recognition of his high level of training to an international standard, the Royal British College of Ophthalmology granted him dual registration as a specialist eye surgeon in both Britain and Australia.

 Upon his return, Peter worked at Sydney Eye Hospital as an Associate corneal surgeon and at Westmead Hospital as a Staff Specialist where he instructed in cataract surgery.
 He now works in Sydney as a partner at Hunter Street Eye Specialists Parramatta.

 Peter has always been involved with the issues that impact on healthcare.
 He is a past Chairman of the Independent Ophthalmologists Network (ION) and the current President of The Australian Society of Ophthalmologists.
 He also sits on the Council of Procedural Specialists.
 He has served on the NSW State Ophthalmic Services Committee, the AMA Hospital Services Committee and currently the Medicare Advisory Committee at RANZCO.